 What is guinea pigs popcorning?
 Popcorning is the term used for those sudden adorable leaps that your pet guinea pig does.
 Some guinea pig owners call the behavior “pogoing” as guinea pigs jump straight up in the air like in a pogo stick.
 Others even call it “pronking” or “stotting” like what springboks do as the movement is very similar (they leap in the air with arched backs and stiff legs).

-You know that your pet guinea pig is popcorning when it suddenly leaps straight up from standing position or while running, or suddenly bucking like an out of control horse.
+You know that your pet guinea pig is popcorning when it suddenly leaps straight up from standing position or while running, or suddenly bucking like an out-of-control horse.
 They may run back and forth, make high-pitched squeaks before bouncing up in the air, turn the other way then do rapid hops again.
 It’s like a signature dance.
 Read on to learn more.

 The term is coined because just like popcorn that suddenly pops or jumps in the air when heated, a guinea pig pops up like it touched a heated pan.

-They usually popcorning as a display of happiness or excitement, or when it receives food or care from their owners.
-You will see this behaviour more on younger guinea pigs, though it is not uncommon to see older guinea pigs popcorning too.
+They usually popcorning as a display of happiness or excitement, or when it receives food or care from its owners.
+You will see this behavior more on younger guinea pigs, though it is not uncommon to see older guinea pigs popcorning too.

-Guinea pigs Caught Popcorning on the Camera
+Guinea Pigs Caught Popcorning on the Camera

 For the most part, popcorning guinea pigs only jump as high as a few inches.
-It depends on the guinea pig, factoring age, weight, personality and activity.
+It depends on the guinea pig, factoring age, weight, personality, and activity.